 Study Focus

-Technical focus developed through extensive independent study and a growing specialist library covering aerospace predictive maintenance, prognostics, deep learning, and time-series methods.
+Technical focus developed through extensive independent study and a growing specialist library covering predictive maintenance, prognostics, deep learning, and time-series methods.
 My interest sits in building intelligent systems that can identify early signs of degradation, model temporal behaviour, and support decision-making in high-stakes engineering environments.
 I am especially drawn to Remaining Useful Life estimation, anomaly detection, and physics-aware machine learning approaches that connect strong technical performance with operational credibility.

 RESEARCH AREA